 Our expert was of the view that the emergency department and the reporting radiologist, failed to identify the fracture on the x-ray taken immediately after the incident and that this fell below a reasonable standard of care.

-If you suspect that there has been a deficiencies in your medical treatment, or of that of a loved one, it is important to get legal advice from specialist solicitors who understand the medical negligence claims.
+If you suspect that there has been a deficiency in your medical treatment or that of a loved one, it is important to get legal advice from specialist solicitors who understand medical negligence claims.

-We have over 50 years expert legal experience advising such patients.
+We have over 50 years of expert legal experience advising such patients.
 We are here to provide expert advice when you need it most.